Insights:

 The key to language immersion success is a setting that allows you to connect the language you are learning with sensory experiences and physical actions, as well as to engage in meaningful interactions with other people.

-What is immersion language learning in VR?
+What is immersion language training in VR?

 The other type of immersion that applies to discussions about language learning is immersion in VR.